Argmaster/pygerber/README.md

 directory of the repository.

 Some of the testing assets may be licensed under different licenses.
-License files for those assets are available in the same directory as the assets themselves.
+License files for those assets are available alongside those files.

+Some of the example files shipped with PyGerber may be licensed under different licenses.
+In particular, files from KiCad demo projects are licensed under `CC BY-SA 4.0` license.
+Copy of the license file is provided alongside those files.

 ## 🛠 Tools